-If you can generate more net income by borrowing equipment than you can owning it, consider leasing.
+If you can generate more net income by borrowing equipment than you can owning it, consider financing.

-There are times when you only need equipment for a short period of time, and it could actually cost you more to buy it than it would to lease.
-When considering leasing, it is important to consider the anticipated length of use and the total cost of the lease versus the total cost of purchasing the equipment.
+There are times when you only need equipment for a short period of time, and it could actually cost you more to buy it than it would to finance.
+When considering financing, it is important to consider the anticipated length of use and the total cost of the financing versus the total cost of purchasing the equipment.
 Depreciation benefits should also be considered.

 Equipment financing can help your business in a number of ways, including: